spradhip-gh/exitous-prototype/DOCUMENTATION.md

     -   Implement a form to add new companies and assign HR Managers.
 -   **User Management (`/admin/users`):**
     -   Build a page for Admins/HR to add or remove end-users for a specific company.
 Display the user's assessment completion status.
+    -   **HR View:** Provide functionality to add users individually or via a CSV bulk upload.
+The bulk upload supports pre-filling optional assessment data (like severance deadlines and coverage end dates) and updating existing non-invited users.
 -   **Export (`/admin/export`):**
     -   Implement a page that compiles a list of all users from all sources (`platformUsers`, `companyAssignments`, and end-users from all `companyConfigs`).
+    -   Display key user statuses, such as invitation status, profile completion, and assessment completion.
+For the Admin view, show a simplified "Past" or "Future" indicator for notification dates.
     -   Provide an "Export to CSV" function that generates and triggers a download of the user list.

 ## 5. AI Integration with Genkit